 Slowly increase the distance from your dog, when you call her.
 At other times, slowly add more distractions.
 And in other sessions,

-you can step on it if she decides to ignore you.
+can step on it if she decides to ignore you.
 You don’t want your dog to learn that ignoring you and going off the other way works.
+In dog

-In dog training, we never want commands to be optional.
-Practice in short sessions and slowly add more challenging
+training, we never want commands to be optional.
+Practice in short sessions and slowly add more challenging scenarios.
+And

 Please contact me for further information on this or on any other training and obedience issues.
 You can call me at